Special Strippit HECC80 CNC Control Parts

 #17624-000 Strip-Amplifier (Blue-Box) &

-#17609-000 Strip-Relay Assembly.
+#17609-000 Strip-Relay Assembly

-These Parts were used on almost all
+Parts were used on most all NC & CNC

 If your Machine will Not Contour-Nibble,